-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For The Quarterly Period Ended March 31, 2018

-Or

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the Transition Period from

-Commission file number- 001-37827

-(Exact name of registrant as specified in the charter)

-Bermuda

-(State or other jurisdiction of incorporation or organization)

-98-1276572 (I.R.S.
-Employer Identification Number)

-Canon's Court, 22 Victoria Street, Hamilton HM12, Bermuda (Address of principal executive office)

-(Registrant's telephone number including area code)

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗖

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer Non-accelerated filer □

-Accelerated Filer

-Smaller reporting company □

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in rule 12b-2 of the Exchange Act).
-YES NO 🗷
+▼ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF F THE SECURITIES EXCHANGE ACT OF 1934 For The Quarterly Period Ended June 30, 2018 Or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Per riod from to Commission fi ile number- 001-37827 Triton Inter national Limited (Exact name of registr rant as specified in the charter) Bermuda (State or other jurisdiction of incorporation or organization) 98-1276572 (I.R.S.
+Employer Identification Number) Street, Hamilton HM12, Bermuda ncipal executive office) 1) 294-8033 e number including area code) filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding orts), and (2) has been subject to such filing requirement for the past 90 days.
+Yes , , , d on its corporate Web site, if any, every Interactive Data File required to be submitted are or such shorter period that the registrant was required to submit and post such files).
+Yes Indicate by check mark whether the registrant is a large accelerated filer, an accelerate company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller rep ted filer, a non-accelerated filer, smaller reporting company, or an emerging growth porting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer 区 Accelerated Filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected accounting standards provided pursuant to Section 13(a) of the Exchange Act. not to use the extended transition period for complying with any new or revised financial indicate by check mark whether the registrant is a shell company (as defined in rule 12b-2 of the Exchange Act).
+YES □ NO 🗷

-As of May 3, 2018, there were 80,855,072 common shares, \$0.01 par value, of the registrant outstanding.
+$As of August \ 3, 2018 \ , there were \ 80,855,072 \ common \ shares, \ \$0.01 \ par \ value, of the \ registrant \ outstanding.$